 Not everyone knows that our staff are all keen sports people themselves.
-But we like to put our money where our mouth is, as they say, and for the record here’s Profeet biomechanist Morgan’s, account of his brush with the formidable Race to the Stones.
+But we like to practice what we preach, as they say, so for the record here’s Profeet biomechanist, Morgan’s, account of his brush with the formidable Race to the Stones.

 The Threshold Race Series: Race to the Stones